MusicPlayerDaemon/MPD/doc/plugins.rst

      - The names of the JACK source ports to be created.
 By default, the ports "left" and "right" are created.
 To use more ports, you have to tweak this option.
    * - **destination_ports A,B**
      - The names of the JACK destination ports to connect to.
+   * - **no_auto_connect yes|no**
+     - If set to yes, then mpd won't make any automatic connections between mpd ports and other jack ports.
+This means that *destination_ports* will have no effect.
    * - **ringbuffer_size NBYTES**
      - Sets the size of the ring buffer for each channel.
 Do not configure this value unless you know what you're doing.